The Stuffed Potatoes

-Failed projects and busted business deals have taught us that’s there’s really no failure in this life – only reasons to get up, dust off our britches and try a different path.
-A new summit awaits.
+Failed projects and busted business deals have taught us that there’s really no failure in this life — only reasons to get up, dust off our britches and try a different path.
+A new summit always awaits.

-Our faith has been tested and found to be alive and kicking, even after all these years.
-Correction: Especially after all these years.
+Our faith has been tested and found to be alive and kicking, after all these years.

-In brief, we’ve learned that joy and optimism are spiritual rocket fuel, that divine mystery is real and the unseen world holds much more intriguing possibilities than anything we read about in the news or watch on Netflix, Hulu or Amazon.
+We’ve learned that joy and optimism are spiritual rocket fuel, that divine mystery is real and the unseen world holds much more intriguing possibilities than anything we read about in the news, or watch on Netflix, Hulu or Amazon.

 Ditto the natural world of woods and fields and streams.